Why optimize images in the first place?

 WP Smush Image Optimizer

-The pricing of WMPU DEV memberships is quite straightforward but high, compared to its peers.
-It offers $49/mo for its full memberships, which is charged after the end of the one-month free trial.
+The pricing of WMPU DEV memberships is quite straightforward but pretty high compared to competitors.
+The membership’s $49/mo, charged after the end of the one-month free trial.

 EWWW Image Optimizer

-The paid version of the plugin processes all the optimization in the cloud.
-In addition to the lossless compression, you will be able to use Maximum Lossless, Lossy and Maximum Lossy compression options as well, which may reach up to 80% image size reduction, in case of the Maximum Lossy compression.
+The premium version of the plugin processes all the optimization in the cloud.
+In addition to the lossless compression, you’ll be able to use Maximum Lossless, Lossy and Maximum Lossy compression options as well, which may reach up to 80% image size reduction, in case of the Maximum Lossy compression.

 There are three options to purchase the paid version of the plugin.
-And although, it was not an easy task for me to understand the features of each option quickly, I was able to determine that in each option the price per compressed image is set to $0.003, while in one case you would need to subscribe monthly, in another case purchase a fixed bundle for a prepaid amount.
+And although, it was not an easy task for me to understand the features of each option quickly, I determined that in each option the price per compressed image is set to $0.003, but in one case you’d need to subscribe monthly while in another purchase a fixed bundle for a prepaid amount.

 Compress JPEG & PNG images

-The free version of the plugins can be used to access the full functionality of the plugin, but for only 500 compressions which is enough for 83 images if each your images has six sizes in your media library.
-Only a Maximum Lossy compression is available for JPEG & PNG images, which reaches up to 84% image size reduction.
-The maximum image size is 5MB for the free version.
+The free version of the plugins can be used to access the full functionality of the plugin, but only for 500 compressions, which is sufficient for 83 images if each of your media gallery images has six sizes.

-The paid version of the plugin increases the file size up to 25MB.
+The premium version of the plugin has maximum file size of 25MB.

-In order to measure the effectiveness of the each plugin and compare with each other I took the paid versions of each one and run optimization tests for different media types.
+In order to measure the effectiveness of each plugin and compare them with each other I got the paid versions of all three and ran optimization tests for various media types.

-Having known that JPEG is the most commonly used image type in the web, I have started with it and will present it in more detail.
-For demonstrating the JPEG Optimization results for each plugin, I conducted two tests:
+Knowing that JPEG is the most commonly used image type on the web, I have started with it and will present it in more detail.
+I conducted two tests:

-Test 1: I took a single image, optimized with all of the plugins with maximum lossy option and compared both optimization level (the reduction in size) and the visual output.
+Test 1: Took a single image, optimized with all three plugins with maximum lossy option and compared both optimization level (size reduction) and visual output.

-Test 2: I selected two sets of bulk images and recorded the level of optimization and the duration of the bulk optimization in minutes.
+Test 2: I selected two sets of bulk images and recorded the respective levels of optimization and the duration in minutes.

-- Set 1: 150 small to medium images, which included up 5MB sized images with a total size of 330MB
+- Set 1: 150 small to medium images, which included up to 5MB sized images with a total size of 330MB;

 - Set 2: 150 large images, which included over 5MB sized images with a total size of 1.11GB.